Slashing build time from hours to minutes for more efficient game development lifecycles for PlayStation 3, Xbox 360, and PC Games

 Although it prevented us from using some of link-time optimization options, those options were way too time consuming to be practical in the first place.
 Therefore, we gave priority to improving link time instead.

-Now, IncrediBuild and XGE have become a vital part of our game development and all our teams are using them.
+Now, Incredibuild has become a vital part of our game development and all our teams are using them.

 FromSoftware is a game development company located in Tokyo, Japan.
 They have more than 10 years of experience in game development and publishing for different consoles and PC.